JJ/cv/Readme.md

 * This template uses XeLaTeX, not the standard LaTeX.
 So `sudo apt-get install texlive-xetex`
 * Besides, XeLaTeX seems to use `biber`, not BibTeX.
 So `sudo apt-get install biber`
 * Default font has been changed to Goudy BookLetter 1911.
-You'll have to install if (`ttf-goudybookletter` package).
+You'll have to install it (`ttf-goudybookletter` package).
 I took out XITS Math but the fallback font was not instaled either, so you'll have to install it.
 * You will also have to install `texlive-fonts-extra` and `texlive-math-extra`